CommonAccord/Cmacc-Org/Doc/S/OurLegal/Sec/StyleSheet_v0.md

 3.Ti=Defined Terms

 3.sec=Defined terms should be presented in green.
 You can do this by curly bracketing the defined term in your text, like {Company} or {Intellectual_Property}.
 (The underline is preferred practice because easier to spot in reviewing and searches.
-We have a number of lists of defined terms you can use, which make them green.
+We have <a href="https://github.com/CommonAccord/Cmacc-Org/search?utf8=%E2%9C%93&q=S/%3Cfont%20color=%22green%22%3E">a number of lists of defined terms you can use</a>, which improve consistency, and make them green.

 4.Ti=Definitions

 4.sec=The definitions themselves should be in a separate section, in the format:  {Defined_Term.def}.
-We should be working to establish shared lists of defined terms.  <a href="https://github.com/CommonAccord/Cmacc-Org/search?utf8=%E2%9C%93&q=DefinedTerms">Some Lists of Defined Terms</a>
+We should be working to establish shared lists of defined terms.

 Defined_Term.def="{Defined_Term}" means ...